Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Proven ability to work in teams and have an excellent ability to communicate.
+Ability to work in the team environment and has good communication skills.

 Education: